Particular/docs.particular.net/architecture/workflows.md

 reviewed: 2023-07-18
 ---

-Meaningful business processes typically involve various distributed components that need to be invoked in a coordinated manner.
-The Particular Platform supports both orchestrated and choreographed workflow implementations.
+Business processes typically involve various distributed components that need to be invoked in a coordinated manner.
+The Particular Service Platform supports both choreography and orchestration of workflows.

 Note: Choreography and orchestration are are not mutually exclusive.
-The patterns can be combined at different levels of business workflows.
+The patterns may be combined at different levels of business workflows.

 ## Choreography

-Choreographed workflows are implemented without a central owner of the process but rather an implict flow of events between services.
-Services are highly decoupled due to the use of [publish/subscribe](/architecture/messaging.md#communication-styles-publishsubscribe-pattern).
-Published messages are called `events` because they describe a completed fact to the rest of the system with subscribers being able to subscribe and react to such events within their own domain.
+Choreographed workflows are implemented by an implicit flow of events between services instead of a central owner of a process.
+Services are highly decoupled by the use of [publish/subscribe](/architecture/messaging.md#communication-styles-publishsubscribe-pattern).
+Published messages are called _events_ because they describe a fact about something tht happened to the rest of the system.
+Subscribers react to events as required.
 There is no central state of the workflow.

+A [ServiceInsight sequence diagram](/serviceinsight/sequence-diagram) can display a choreographed event-driven workflow across multiple endpoints:

 ![](/serviceinsight/images/overview-sequence-diagram.png)
-The image shows a choreographed event-driven workflow across multiple endpoints in ServiceInsight.

 ### Implementing choreographed workflows

-NServiceBus provides [easy-to-use publish/subscribe APIs](/nservicebus/messaging/publish-subscribe/publish-handle-event.md) for every supported messaging technology.
+NServiceBus provides a simple [publish/subscribe](/nservicebus/messaging/publish-subscribe/publish-handle-event.md) API for all supported messaging technologies.
 NServiceBus can automatically create and manage the necessary infrastructure like topics, subscriptions, and queues.

 ![](nsb-publish-subscribe.png)